Tiago4k/QSE-Project/README.md

 ## Stormcrawler to use with Elasticsearch on a Virtual Machine.

+Option 1 and 2 on work for setting up a single node cluster.
+For a multi-node cluster follow Option 3.
 **If using Terraform to provision a VM, follow the steps in Option 2**

 ---
 ### Option 1:
 Step 1: Start by cloning this repo into the VM.